erikherz/vivoh-quic-dash/README.md

+The goal is to deliver a standard DASH origin file set to a CDN and then a browser via QUIC / WebTransport.

+The browser will buffer the DASH data, start dash.js, and intercept server requests via XHR.

-STATUS: March 31, 2025: Properly formatted Vivoh WebTransport Media Packets are being created by the publisher and sent via the server to the client but the client is not yet parsing and rendering these correctly.
+STATUS: April 1, 2025: Properly formatted Vivoh WebTransport Media Packets are being created by the publisher and sent via the server to the client but the client is not yet parsing and rendering these correctly.
 I'll work on this more tomorrow.

 Server Command:
 ```